All the articles from the February 2021 issue of The Structural Engineer.

 Can very low-carbon buildings be constructed cheaply enough to suit the pockets of private-sector commercial developers?
-Yes, says Professor John French, who has set himself that target in his new role as director of sustainability for Cambridge Innovation Parks.
-But to do so involves overhauling approaches to procurement, contracting, materials and risk.
+Yes, says Professor John French.

 Scott Blackhurst draws on his experiences over a varied career to offer advice to young engineers embarking on theirs.